 My point here is I’m not complaining about the cost of things, I’m just marveling at the discrepancy.

-It was deci ded that this would be where Tom and I split up.
+this would be where Tom and I split up.
 He wasn’t that interested in riding a train through Siberia, and he had all the time in the world to mill about Asia.
 I, on the other hand, had one day to see as much of Angkor Wat as possible before heading back to Thailand and points beyond.
 We booked to have two guys take us around the ruins on motorbikes for a full day.
 It’s the most efficient way to get around, and though it cost a whopping $6 per person, I agreed.

 Here’s some stunt photography.